-Flat rack containers are generally used for the containerisation of oversize freight or difficult to handle cargo.
-Our flat rack containers are available in both 20ft and 40ft lengths.
+Flat rack containers are generally used for the containerisation of odd shape, oversized freight or difficult to handle cargo.
+Royal Wolf provides flat rack containers in both 20ft and 40ft lengths.

-Flat racks are a useful alternative to standard containers, as these muscular steel platforms can be used to containerise heavy, tall, wide, oddly shaped or otherwise unwieldy cargo.
-At Royal Wolf, our steel flat racks feature either rigid or foldable ends that can be used to help secure cargo in place and protect it during transit.
-Other features, such as collapsible walls, can be added to your flatrack container to maximise their effectiveness and make load and un-loading easier.
+Flat rack containers are a useful alternative to standard containers, as these muscular steel platforms can be used to containerise heavy, tall, wide, or otherwise unwieldy cargo.
+At Royal Wolf, our steel flat rack containers feature either rigid or foldable ends that can be used to help secure cargo in place and protect it during transit.
+Other features, such as collapsible walls, can be added to your flat rack container to maximise their effectiveness and make load and un-loading easier.

 Our experts can help you choose and install the accessories needed to transport the kind of cargo you deal with on a daily basis.
 Many of these accessories can be collapsed or removed, allowing a single flatrack to handle a variety of types of cargo.

-For more information on Flat Rack shipping containers, call us today on 1300 135 808.
+For more information about our flat rack shipping containers, call us today on 1300 135 808.

 Flatracks are a versatile addition to your transport arsenal.
 You could use the same unit for several different applications, or outfit it to carry a number of different pieces of equipment or cargo in a single load.
 Because of their flexibility, flatracks offer a great deal of value for the budget-conscious.